 - using a call to action

-- using this or that type comparison questions
+- Use this or that type of comparison questions.

-Once you’ve started building a community and there are people surrounding your brand online, engage with the people who share their attention with you.
-Know what’s important to them, what they like, and where they enjoy spending time online.
+Once you've started building a community and people are surrounding your brand online, engage with the people who share their attention with you.
+Know what's important to them, what they like, and where they enjoy spending time online.

 Follow accounts on social media that connect with and follow your brand.